 As discussed, a focus keyword is the search term you want to rank for.
 Now, for best On-Page SEO practices, we will discuss the 9 Key Spots on your web page where you should have your Primary keyphrase.
 Lets dive deep into the topic.

 Title Tags plays a crucial role in making Search Engine understands What your Web Page is About.

+To optimize focus keywords, the first place is the Title tag.
 The title tag, also known as the meta title, is one of the most influential on-page SEO elements.
 It appears as the main headline in search engine results, making it critical to include your focus keyword here.
 Craft a concise, compelling title that accurately reflects your content while featuring your keyword.
 However, avoid keyword stuffing; maintain a natural, reader-friendly title.

 2. Meta Description:

 Meta Description is the summary of Your Web Page that might be displayed below the Title on the Search Engine Results Page